MicrosoftDocs/sql-docs/docs/t-sql/statements/create-table-azure-sql-data-warehouse.md

 <a name="LimitationsRestrictions"></a>
 ## Limitations and Restrictions
- You can't define a DEFAULT constraint on a distribution column.
+- You can't define a DEFAULT constraint on a distribution column.
+- Table Name cannot be greater than 100 characters.

 ### Partitions
 When using partitions, the partition column can't have a Unicode-only collation.
 For example, the following statement fails.